 The National Labor Relations Act establishes the right for most-all employees to organize a labor union and bars any unfair labor practices that could interfere with this right.
 In addition, the Labor Management Reporting and Disclosure Act mandates that governance of labor unions must follow democratic principles.
 Employers have a duty to bargain in good faith where a majority of employees support there being a union.

 Other laws—such as the Civil Rights Act of 1964—also affect unions by mandating that all employees must be treated equally.
 In addition, collective agreements overseen by labor unions and sometimes even employment contracts often also contain language mandating that an employee can only be discharged for “just cause.”

 The right to unionize has recently been the subject of litigation.
 For example, in January, Uber sued the city of Seattle, challenging its authority to implement a law allowing the company’s drivers to unionize.
 And last year, workers in New York filed a lawsuit challenging the right for all workers except farmworkers to unionize.
 In response, the New York State Governor agreed with plaintiffs, indicating that it was a clear injustice to tolerate the abuse and exploitation of workers in this industry.

 Florida Labor Law Attorneys Serving Plantation & Surrounding Areas

 Labor law seeks to ensure that there is equality in bargaining power between employees and employers, including when it comes to economic and social rights.
-If your right to unionize and/or collective bargaining has been infringed by your employer in Florida, contact us at the office of Robert Norell today for a free consultation to find out how we can help.
+If your right to unionize and/or collective bargaining has been infringed by your employer in Florida, contact us at the office of Robert Norell today for a free case evaluation to find out how we can help.